kubevirt/kubevirt/docs/observability/metrics.md

 ### kubevirt_vm_vnic_info
 Details of Virtual Machine (VM) vNIC interfaces, such as vNIC name, binding type, network name, and binding name for each vNIC defined in the VM's configuration.
 Type: Gauge.

+### kubevirt_vmi_cpu_pressure_seconds
+Time tasks were delayed due to lack of CPU resources.
+Type can be some or full (some is the walltime for some (one or more) tasks while full is the walltime for all tasks).
+Type: Counter.

 ### kubevirt_vmi_cpu_system_usage_seconds_total
 Total CPU time spent in system mode.
 Type: Counter.